Skip to main content

 Rural development

-Preservation of Ireland’s famously beautiful countryside is assisted through the CAP’s Rural Development Programmes (RDPs).
+Preservation of Ireland’s famously beautiful countryside has traditionally been assisted through the CAP’s Rural Development Programmes (RDPs).

-A central priority of the Irish programme is restoring, preserving and enhancing ecosystems related to agriculture, including boglands and forestry.
+As well as providing opportunities for sustainable growth, a central priority for Irish rural development is restoring, preserving and enhancing ecosystems related to agriculture, including boglands and forestry.

 Rural areas are the fabric of our society and the heartbeat of our economy.
 They are a core part of our identity and our economic potential.
 We will cherish and preserve our rural areas and invest in their future.